Setting levels for logging, metrics, and tracing¶

 In the navigation menu, select Monitoring » Traces and Logs.

-In the Traces & Logs page, select the Set Event Level.
+On the Traces & Logs page, select Set Event Level.

-For Set logging & tracing for, select Account.
+For Set logging & tracing for, select the scope you want from one of the following:

-Select the levels the telemetry data you want to adjust.
+Select levels for the telemetry data you want to adjust.

 All Events